Sports in Boston: Rugby union

 Rugby in Boston has a strong following; the city is home to numerous amateur, college and semi-professional sides.
 The city has three teams in the former premier division of USA rugby union, the Rugby Super League – Mystic River Rugby Club, the Boston Irish Wolfhounds, and Boston RFC.
 The current top flight of the sport, Major League Rugby, has the Boston-based New England Free Jacks who joined the league in 2020.
 The team has won three consecutive MLR shields and becoming the first team earned the most titles in franchise history.

 Rugby league

-The Boston 13s founded in 2009, play in the North Conference of the USA Rugby League, they won the USARL National Championship in 2015.
+The Boston 13s (now known as the Bears) founded in 2009, play in the North Conference of the USA Rugby League, they won the USARL National Championship in 2015.